Local-Modules/modal/readme.md

   )
 }
 ```
-You shouldn't add modals wrapped by `standaloneModal` to registry, use standaloneModal for not-global modals that used in specific place
+You shouldn't add modals wrapped by `standaloneModal` to registry, use standaloneModal for non-global modals that used in specific place

 ### Typechecking